 You'll have the opportunity to participate in additional studies including Honours in Laws, and clinical practice in a law firm.

 The science component of this degree can be tailored to your interests.
 Choose from a range of specialisations including botany, computer science, psychology, chemistry and physics, and get hands-on experience through lab studies and field trips.

 Only the first two years of this course are offered in Bendigo.
 While it is possible to arrange long-distance learning, we recommend transferring to the Melbourne Campus to complete your degree with a wider selection of subjects.
 Law electives are also available in intensive delivery at Melbourne in summer and winter schools.

-Units 3 and 4: a study score of at least 35 in English (EAL) or 30 in any other English and a study score of at least 20 in Mathematical Methods (either) or Specialist Mathematics.
+VCE Units 3 and 4: a study score of at least 30 in English (EAL) or at least 25 in English other than EAL and a study score of at least 20 in Mathematical Methods or Specialist Mathematics.

 English language requirement

 IELTS (Academic) score of 6.5 with no individual band score less than 6.0.

 Please refer to our English Language Requirements page for details of other Accepted English Proficiency tests and additional recognised English Language Proficiency Measures, such as English as the language of instruction.

 Once you graduate, you could find work in areas like scientific and industrial ethics, regulatory affairs, environmental protection and policy development.